slaibyh/CompProbSol/assignments/finalproj.md

----
+# Phys 1211: Final Project
-date: Due April 2019
+## Due April 2019
-title: 'Phys 1211: Final Project'
----

 The Final Project is the "capstone" of Physics 1211.
 It comprises 20% of the course grade.
 It will consist of two parts

 -   Paper/Programs ($\sim$15%) - due April 4, 2019 by end of the day

 -   Presentation ($\sim$5%) - April 11 - April 18

-Defining the Project {#defining-the-project .unnumbered}
+Defining the Project
 ====================

 The topic of the Final Project is extremely flexible.
 Students are to